Reducing the Risk of Corporate Account Takeover

 Business Resources are:

-- The small Business Administration’s (SBA) website on Protecting and Securing Customer Information;
+- The Small Business Administration’s (SBA) Website on Cyber Security

-- The Federal Trade Commission’s (FTC) interactive business guide for protection data;
+- The Federal Trade Commission's (FTC) Website on Data Security

 Please contact the bank should you have any questions regarding Corporate Account Takeover.